 The boutique feel from a smaller development, alongside the wealth of compact but well-placed amenities looks like it will provide a welcoming place to call home.

 While not in the best placed location, The Madison is still centrally located and very easy to access.
-As of 2020 it doesn’t look like the development has sold particularly well, but this is largely a reflection of the timing and marketing strategy, rather than the quality of the building.
+As of 2021 the development hasn’t sold particularly well, but this is largely a reflection of the timing and marketing strategy, rather than the quality of the building.